 Dieng began the 2019-20 season with the Timberwolves.
-Appearing in 46 games (17 starts) for the team, he averaged 7.4 points, 5.6 rebounds, 1.3 assists, 0.9 blocks and 0.8 steals in 16.9 minutes.
+Appearing in 46 games (with 17 starts) for Minnesota, he averaged 7.4 points, 5.6 rebounds, 1.3 assists, 0.9 blocks and 0.8 steals in 16.9 minutes per contest.
 On Dec.
 21 against the Trail Blazers, Dieng posted his first of nine double-doubles, recording 15 points, 12 rebounds, two assists, two steals and one block in 37 minutes.
 Two games later, Dieng posted his first 20-point game of the season, recording 21 points, 15 rebounds, two steals and one block in 41 minutes against the Kings.
 Two games after that, Dieng grabbed a season-high 20 rebounds against the Nets, plus 11 points, three steals, two assists and one block in 33 minutes.
 Shortly after, on Jan.
 5 against the Cavaliers, Dieng recorded a season-high 22 points in addition to 13 rebounds, a season-high six assists and a season-high four blocks (achieved twice) in 29 minutes.
 During the aforementioned stretch of games, the big man averaged 13.3 points, 10.8 rebounds, 2.0 assists, 1.8 steals and 1.4 blocks in 30.4 minutes.
 On Feb.
 6, Dieng was traded from the Timberwolves to the Grizzlies -- the trade also resulting in Jae Crowder, Solomon Hill and Andre Iguodala going to the Miami Heat, Dion Waiters and Justise Winslow going to the Grizzlies and James Johnson going to the Timberwolves.
-During Dieng's Memphis debut, he racked up seven points, three rebounds, two assists, two steals and one block in 13 minutes.
+During Dieng's Memphis debut on Feb.
+12, he racked up seven points, three rebounds, two assists, two steals and one block in 13 minutes during a home win over Portland.
 Overall, as a member of the Grizzlies, Dieng averaged 7.2 points, 5.8 rebounds and 1.0 blocks in 18.7 minutes.
 Three of his double-doubles were in a Memphis uniform.2018

 Dieng kicked off the 2018-19 campaign -- his sixth in the league, all with Minnesota -- by scoring in double digits for three straight games, beginning with 12 points, five rebounds, two assists, two steals and a block in the opener against the Spurs.
 He also went on to record at least five rebounds in seven of his first 10 games.
 Dieng scored 15 and added eight boards in a win over the Kings on Dec.
 17. He grabbed a season-best 11 rebounds twice, first versus the Magic on Jan.
 4 and then Apr.
 10 at the Nuggets.
 Dieng posted multiple steals 10 times, peaking at three on two occasions.
 He displayed his length by blocking at least one shot in 34 of 76 appearances.
 The 6-foot-11 center also chipped in by making 19-of-56 3-pointers -- including a pair of efforts where he hit at least two.
 Dieng ended the season on a high note by averaging 14.5 points and 5.9 rebounds over the final eight games.
 During that stretch, he also contributed 2.1 assists and 1.1 steals per game.
 As a bonus, he also set career bests in free-throw percentage (.830), turnover percentage (11.9), and usage rate (19.6).2017